 Such is Pascal and Moses’ commitment to this style of winemaking that for the last few years they have organised, each July, a wine fair in Montrichard called Bulles Au Centre.
 It is devoted to this style of making bubbles (bulles).
 Exhibitors (and in 2017 there were over 70) can only show pet-nats and one other (usually still) wine.
 If you happen to be in France in July it’s a great event to attend.

-The Rosé Piège à Filles in the 750ml bottles is a pale pink Pétillant Naturel which is a blend of organic Gamay, Grolleau Noir and Côt grapes.
+The Rosé Piège à Filles is a pink Pétillant Naturel which is a blend of organic Gamay, Cabernet Franc and Côt grapes.
 The wine is made without any dosage (the addition of sugar) and also without the addition of any sulphur.
-It has approximately 10 – 15 grams of residual sugar but at this level that makes the drink even more alluring.
+It has approximately 7 grams of residual sugar but at this level that makes the drink even more alluring.

 We believe that this is one of the finest examples of a Pétillant Naturel on the market!

 Remember that it is packaged in clear bottles and is sealed with a resealable Zork closure.
-Disgorged early August 2016.
+Disgorged Spring 2019.